Buying and Selling FAQs in Florida

 Where can I get a blank bill of sale?

 The state bill of sale or Notice of Sale and/or Bill of Sale for a Motor Vehicle, Mobile Home, Off-Highway Vehicle or Vessel (Form HSMV 82050) can be downloaded and printed.
-It will need to be complete and then filed with your local county tax collector office within 30 days of selling your vehicle.
+It will need to be complete and then filed with your local county tax collector office.
 Doing so protects you from civil liability and other headaches that could occur if the buyer doesn't promptly register and title the vehicle.

-Filing the form alerts the Department of Motor Vehicles (DMV) that the vehicle has been sold, and will let the DMV know that your old registration information can be removed from the system.
+Filing the form alerts the Department of Highway Safety and Motor Vehicles (HSMV) that the vehicle has been sold, and will let the DMV know that your old registration information can be removed from the system.

 How much does it cost to register and get plates for my new vehicle?